What does Occupy Medical do?

 That’s correct.
-We also have room for dental hygienists, body workers and other health specialists to join our team.
+We also have room for dental hygienists, body workers, other health specialists, and a barber to join our team.

 Do you take appointments?

 No, we are a first come, first serve operation.
-Patients can get their names on the list between 11:45 to 3:30pm.
-If you want a haircut, get your name on the list as close to 11:45 as possible.
+Patients can get their names on the list between 11:45 to 3:00pm.
 We do not put people on our list any earlier than 11:45.
 We need time to put our clinic together.

 How much does a visit cost?